typoo1/Greentag/readme.txt

 The register objects are then sorted into arrays listing offline registers for each park and department.
 Once the full email is parsed into these arrays, the script then prints all registers held in the offline registers array The script then generates a greentag statement for offline registers to be pasted into the greentag online portal.

+The script will then query AD to find the AD description for objects matching the name of the registeres listed as offline.
+It uses this information to set a location for all the offline registers only to improve performance and reduce stress on AD.
+The program will then remove any locations from the offline report that begin with "offline" to save on processing incidents that aren't required or are already open.

 The final prompt will ask the user if they would like to begin filling forms. if the user says yes, the program will then begin launching chrome windows which will navigate to the Service Now homepage and then to the new incident page